Guardian Homes for Doodle Heaven Texas

 First of all, let me share that there are a million ways to set up guardian homes, but this is how WE do it.

 Let's start with the WHY?
-Because I love every dog and once they are with me I don't want them to leave so we don't re-home our dogs when they retire and quite frankly 6 is simply my limit to care for and train and give all the attention to on a day to day 365 days a year basis.
-I can handle more than that short term with no problem.
+Because I love every dog and once they are with me I don't want them to leave so we don't typically re-home our dogs when they retire and quite frankly I have to have a limit to care for and train and give all the attention to on a day to day 365 days a year basis.
+I can handle more short term with no problem.
 If I kept every dog that retired we would be stopping our breeding career pretty quickly.

 So, to sum it up.
 FREE DOG, PAID per litter, Guardians can visit all the want.
 We pay for spaying them.
-Guardians MUST PROVIDE ALL TRANSPORT to and from during this process.
+Guardians MUST PROVIDE ALL TRANSPORT to and from during this process AND have the dog groomed 3/4 weeks before they come to whelp their puppies.
+If that is not possible then we just charge those costs against the amount paid per litter.

 Both males and females have a legally binding contract detailing the rules for guardian homes and we also ask that all perspective guardian homes talk to a couple of our current homes to get their views on this process.
 I won't lie, it is hard to leave your baby with us for 8 weeks!!!
 You have to be prepared for that, but our door is open for you to come any time to visit!